-Enforcement Case A case open with OCSE for full child support services or a case for medical support services only, received either by application or by referral from the Department of Human Services (DHS) appropriate state agency (Temporary Employment Assistance [TEA], Foster Care, or Medicaid).
+Enforcement Case - A case open with OCSE for full child support services or a case for medical support services only, received either by application or by referral from the Department of Human Services (DHS) (Temporary Employment Assistance [TEA], Foster Care, or Medicaid).
 Includes interstate cases referred for full child support services by child support agencies in other states.

-Payment Processing Case A private case referred to the Arkansas Child Support Clearinghouse for payment processing or a former enforcement case in which payments continue to be processed through the Arkansas Child Support Clearinghouse.
+Payment Processing Case -A private case referred to the Arkansas Child Support Clearinghouse for payment processing or a former enforcement case in which payments continue to be processed through the Arkansas Child Support Clearinghouse.
 OCSE is not actively involved in collecting money owed to the custodial party, but merely records and passes on any payments received.

-Split-Debt Case A former enforcement case in which current support is owed to the custodial party and permanently assigned arrears are owed to the state.
+Split-Debt Case -A former enforcement case in which current support is owed to the custodial party and permanently assigned arrears are owed to the state.
 OCSE is not actively involved in collecting money owed to the custodial party.
 Child support payments received by the Arkansas Child Support Clearinghouse are disbursed to the family.
-OCSE will certify the amount owed to the state those debts owed to the state of Arkansas to the Federal Tax Offset program Program for IRS tax intercept only and retain any collection to offset the amount owed to the state.
+OCSE will certify the amount owed to the state to the Federal Tax Offset program and retain any collection to offset the amount owed to the state.
 The amount owed to the family is not eligible for certification under current federal regulations.
 No other enforcement remedies will be utilized to collect state debt until the debt owed to the family is recovered.

-3.2 3.1 APPLICATION FOR SERVICES OPENING A CASE
+3.2 APPLICATION FOR SERVICES

-3.2.1 3.1.1 Custodial Party Request
+3.2.1 Custodial Party Request

-Child support services are available to custodial parties who file submit an questionnaire and/or application, as appropriate, with OCSE for services.
+Child support services are available to custodial parties who file an application with OCSE for services.
 OCSE charges a nonrefundable application fee of \$25.00 to any person who files an application with OCSE for services under Title IV-D of the Social Security Act.
 The applicant for services does not have to be a resident of Arkansas.